 We hope you enjoy the Arboretum’s beautiful places.
 While you are here, please respect the following regulations.
-They are designed to protect visitors, plants and wildlife—some of them endangered—as well ongoing research and landcare.
+They are designed to protect visitors, plants, and wildlife—some of them endangered—as well ongoing research and landcare.

-- Remain on trails, firelanes, lawn areas, or the paved road at all times.
-Off-trail use damages plants, animal homes, restorations, and research.
+Stay on trails, firelanes, lawn areas, or the paved road at all times.
+Off-trail use damages plants, animal habitat, restorations, and research.
 Ski and snowshoe only on designated trails.

-- Picnics are not allowed.
+Picnics are not allowed.

-- Outdoor alcohol use is prohibited.
+Alcohol use is prohibited.

-- Collecting and removing plant and other natural materials is prohibited.
+Foraging and collecting plant and other natural materials is prohibited.
 Researchers may apply for a collection permit.
 No hunting, trapping, or disturbing animals.
 Fishing is not allowed from Arboretum land.
 No target practice.

 Contact the Visitor Center at (608) 263-7888 for more information about the Arboretum’s activities or to participate in restoration efforts.